 Each section of the plan covers a different topic.
 Under each heading there is the justification for the policies presented which provides the necessary understanding of the policy and what it is seeking to achieve.
-There is also a summary of how each policy contributes towards the objectives of the plan.
 The policies themselves are presented in the blue boxes.
 It is these policies against which planning applications will be assessed.
 It is advisable that, in order to understand the full context for any individual policy, it is read in conjunction with the supporting text.